Heavy-V1 "Knurled"

 From 1949 the Lator lens had a greater number of accessories including a different lens hood and a newly designed sports/view finder (OR 2401.2) that was also suitable for the Eltor and Luxtor lenses, in addition to the Teletor.

-A first series (Heavy) of about 150 pieces (heavy version), with serial numbers starting with the numbers 00xxx or 01xxx.
+A first series (Heavy-V1 "Knurled"), with serial numbers starting with the numbers 008xx.

-Observing the serial numbers of a number of these lenses from those that we have been able to find, we are able to estimate that roughly 520 may have been produced in total.
-Refer to our table below for the data used for these estimates.
+Observing the serial numbers of a number of these lenses from those that we have been able to find please refer to the table below for our estimate of the number which may have been produced.

 Availability: This lens is seen for sale more than one time per year.